 Some women choose an implant that is simply too large for their frame, often against the recommendation of their surgeons.
 Picking an oversized implant can lead to deformities or irregularities in the breast and make it more likely that you’ll need a breast implant revision in the near future.

 Breast implants won’t increase your risk for breast cancer, but the presence of implants can make it more difficult to get a clear mammogram image.
 The implants can cast shadows during mammography, which can make it harder to detect cancer.

 When you get a mammogram after breast augmentation, it’s important to let the tech know that you have implants.
 Some techs have more experience taking and reading mammograms of women with implants.
 They will likely need to take more images to get a clear result.

 Schedule Your Breast Augmentation Consultation Today

-To learn more about the pros and cons of breast augmentation, contact the Aesthetic Surgery Center to book an appointment with Dr. Ross.
-Dr. Ross believes that educating and communicating with patients are the keys to helping them achieve successful, natural-looking results.
-She will discuss your goals with you and tailor the procedure to help you meet them.
+To learn more about breast augmentation, contact the Aesthetic Surgery Center in Naples, FL at (239) 420-8503 to book a consultation appointment with one of our talented plastic surgeons.
+We believe that educating and communicating clearly with patients are the keys to helping them achieve successful, natural-looking results.

 1175 Creekside Pkwy, Suite 100, Naples, FL.